Sightseeing in Crete

 It is recommended that you visit each of the four prefectures in Crete: Chania, Rethymno, Iralklio and Lasithi as each has its own distinct charm and attraction.
-Admire the Venetian and Turkish architecture in Chania, visit the many churches, mosques and remains of ancient cities in Rethymno, walk through the Venetian port in the main town of Iraklio, Heraklion, and admire the Venetian town walls and morozini fountain and visit the traditional farming areas of Lisithi.
+Admire the Venetian and Turkish architecture in Chania, visit the many churches, mosques and remains of ancient cities in Rethymno, walk through the Venetian port in the main town of Iraklio and admire the Venetian town walls and morozini fountain of Lisithi.
 You can do all of this on a holiday to Crete as the island is only 260km at its longest point, so no corner is out of reach.

 Fun Seekers in Crete

-For those looking for a physical holiday, book a cheap flight to Crete with Jet2.com and you will not be disappointed.
 The main coastal resorts cater for an array of water sports including jet skiing, scuba diving, windsurfing and water skiing.
-You can also try your hand at these water sports at the Star Beach Water Park which also has several pools, a lazy river and of course a banana boat.
+You can also try your hand at these water sports at the Star Beach Water Park, which also has several pools, a lazy river and of course a banana boat.

 There are also many activities you can take part in away from the water including, horse riding, climbing and paragliding.
 You could also hike up the mountains and visit the Samaria Gorge which is a truly fascinating sight.

 If climbing isn't your thing and you prefer trekking around shop filled streets and warming up your credit card then head to the main resorts such as Chania which are bursting with souvenir shops.
 For chic harbour front boutiques visit Aghios Nikolaos and for jewellery and handicrafts head to the streets of Elounda.